 Twenty years ago, the Mote Marine Laboratory in Sarasota came to grips with an income challenge.
 Mote’s leaders realized that research grants were never going to be sufficient or consistent to pursue its mission of scientific research about the sea.
 In response, Mote decided to engage the local community in their work, with the long-term goal of earning individual donations.
 In response, they developed programs for children, an aquarium, and special exhibits, such as penguins and sea lions.
 The aquarium provides a million in revenue per year, and donations grow.
 Motes sustainability began with the decision to engage the local community.
 At first, it added education activities for children.
 The rest evolved over time.

 What will you do this week to be sustainable?

 3. Be Intentional and Disciplined

-Sustainability results from consistent stone upon stone upon stone work over time.
-It comes sooner when all of your income activities and most of your nonprofit activities contribute to sustainability in some way.
+Sustainability results from the consistent stone upon stone upon stonework over time.
+It comes sooner when all of your income activities and most of your nonprofit activities contribute to sustainability somehow.
 How will you use the meeting you attend today to move you toward sustainability?
 How is your receptionist helping you to be more sustainable?
 Does he or she understand her role?
 How are your board members contributing?

-Las Vegas’ Opportunity Village’s sustainably strategy involves these three income streams: mission income, individual donations, and government funding.
+Las Vegas’ Opportunity Village’s sustainability strategy involves these three income streams: mission income, individual donations, and government funding.
 Staff actively works to maximize each.
-Government funds are supported by visits and invitations to all legislators in Carson City and Washington, D.C.
+Government funds are supported by visits and invitations to all legislators in Carson City, and Washington, D.C.
 Mission income is supported by job development programs that focus on their customer’s unique advantages.
 (See columns.)
-Individual donations are supported by community events with a Disney-like equality including a Santa Run and the Magical Forest.
+Individual donations are supported by community events with Disney-like equality, including a Santa Run and the Magical Forest.
 The organization continues to work at all three income streams to keep them flowing.